The Word Problem for One-relation Monoids: A Survey: Compression and reductions ( 1974 -- 1987 )

 \begin{theorem}[Lallement, \tc{1974}] A one-relation monoid has non-trivial elements of finite order if and only if its presentation is of the form $\pres{Mon}{A}{(uv)^mu = (uv)^nu}$, where $uv$ is not a proper power in the free monoid, and $m > n \geq 0$. \end{theorem}

 Lallement's goal is clearly algebraic in nature, as opposed to Adian \& Oganesian, who focused on the decision problems for the monoids involved.
 He also proves many statements regarding the residual finiteness of one-relation monoids, which we shall not expand on here, beyond mentioning that one can derive many more powerful algebraic statements and properties regarding one-relation monoids using weak compression.
-This algebraic connection has been exploited by Kobayashi \cite{Kobayashi2000} (see Section~\ref{Sec: Modern and Future} and Gray \& Steinberg \cite{Gray2019}.
+This algebraic connection has been exploited by Kobayashi \cite{Kobayashi2000} (see \S\ref{Sec: Modern and Future} and Gray \& Steinberg \cite{Gray2019}.
 The author of the present survey has also investigated the language-theoretic aspects of compression \cite{NybergBrodda2020c}.
+For example, it is decidable whether a one-relation monoid with a non-trivial idempotent has context-free word problem (see \cite{NybergBrodda2020c} for the relevant definitions).

 At this point, we make the crucial point that weak compression is not enough to reduce the word problem for all one-relation monoids to the left cancellative case.
 Indeed, the one-relation monoid

 is not (weakly) compressible, but it has both left and right cycles.
 To deal with these cycles, we therefore need a more powerful tool.